impossibleflight/swift-query/README.md

     .sortBy(.init(\.age, order: .reverse))
 ```

-Successive orderings are appended.
-The following will order by age, then, within
+Successive orderings are cumulative.
+The following will order by age, then by name within
-age groups, by name:
+age groups:

 ```swift
 Person.